80ml apple cider vinegar

 1 lime, juiced

 2 red chillies, stems removed

 4 garlic cloves, crushed

 2 tbsp vegetable oil

-- Preheat the oven to 140°C/120°C fan/gas mark 1.
-In a food processor, combine the vinegar, lime juice, chillies, garlic and spices.
+- Preheat the oven to 140˚C/120˚C fan/gas mark 1.
+In a food processor, combine the vinegar, lime juice, chillies, garlic, cumin, coriander, salt and pepper.
 Whizz for about one minute, then set aside.

-- Turn the heat down to low, and add the paste from the food processor.
-Stir to coat the meat thoroughly.
+- Turn the heat down to low and turn the brisket fat side down.
+Use a spoon to rub the paste from the food processor all over the meat until thoroughly coated.

-- Add enough chicken stock to come one-third of the way up the sides of the meat.
+- Transfer the brisket to a large casserole dish, fat-side up.
+Add enough stock to come one-third of the way up the sides of the meat.
 Add the bay leaves.

-- When the meat is done, allow it to cool for a few minutes.
-Spoon off any fat floating on the top of the cooking liquid.
-Remove the meat to a board and shred it using two forks.
+- When the brisket is ready, spoon off any fat floating on the top of the cooking liquid.
+Remove the meat to a board and shred using two forks, discarding the bay leaves.